kugurerdem/rugu.dev/content/english/blog/debug-smarter.md

 ```

 I hope you see the value of this approach.
 By adjusting the value of the
-`NODE_DEBUG` environment variable, you can control the level of detail in your
+`NODE_DEBUG` environment variable, you can control the level of detail you want
+to see in your debug logs.
+You can also have different debug logs for unrelated
+parts of the code so that you can seperate unrelated logs from each other.
+What
+I generally like to do is to have different debug logs for different modules.

+This way, you can have more control over your debug logs so that they don't
+clutter the STDERR much.
+You can, for example, choose to disable/enable certain
-debug logs.
-This allows you to implement debugging mechanisms that don’t
+kind of debug logs depending on what you really want to see at that moment.
-unnecessarily clutter STDERR and can be optionally enabled as needed.

-And the good thing is that the way `debuglog` works under the hood is pretty
+The good thing is that the way `debuglog` works under the hood is pretty
 straightforward, (see [source
 code](https://github.com/nodejs/node/blob/43f699d4d2799cfc17cbcad5770e1889075d5dbe/lib/internal/util/debuglog.js#L87)).